 Patients with Type 2 Diabetes

-If you are taking tirzepatide for weight loss and also have type 2 diabetes, your physician will need to coordinate tirzepatide dosing with your other diabetes medications.
+If you're taking tirzepatide for weight loss and also have type 2 diabetes, your physician will need to coordinate tirzepatide dosing with your other diabetes medications.
 Tirzepatide significantly lowers blood sugar, and combining it with insulin or sulfonylureas can cause hypoglycemia.
 Your physician may reduce your diabetes medication doses proactively when starting tirzepatide.

 Patients with Kidney Impairment

 No dose adjustment is required for mild or moderate kidney impairment.
-However, patients with kidney disease are at higher risk of dehydration-related kidney injury from GI side effects.
+But patients with kidney disease are at higher risk of dehydration-related kidney injury from GI side effects.
 Your physician may recommend a more conservative escalation schedule and closer monitoring of kidney function.

 Patients with Hepatic Impairment